lyz-code/blue-book/docs/life_automation/week_automation.md

 The purpose of the planning is to make sure that I know what I need to do and arrange all tasks in a way that allows me not to explode.

-## INBOX clean up

-I empty the *INBOX* file, refactoring all the information in the other knowledge sinks.
+First I empty the *INBOX* file, refactoring all the information in the other knowledge sinks.
 It's the place to go to quickly gather information, such as movie/book/serie recommendations, human arrangements, miscellaneous thoughts or tasks.
 This file lives in my mobile.
 I edit it with